Andy4495/emulator-8-bit/README.md

 The emulator is not complete.
 The following major updates still need to be completed before I consider it a good first release:

 - Implement the remaining opcode groups/tables:
-  - Input and Output Group
+  - DONE: Input and Output Group
   - Bit Instructions
   - IX Instructions
   - IX Bit Instructions